AhmadFJaffal/AhmadFJaffal.github.io/README.md

 You might need to adjust configuration files within the project for it to connect to the database properly.
 Here's an example for a typical PHP application:

-1. Find the `config.php` file in the project directory.
+1. Find the `database.php` file in the API file.

 2. Update the database configuration settings with your local information, like this:
     ```php